cesar-yoab/AlphaZeroChess/README.md

-This code was developed on Ubuntu and should work with a few minor changes on other linux distributions and OS X, significant changes are required to use this code on a Windows machine.
+This code was developed on Ubuntu and should work with a few minor changes on other linux distributions and OS X, significant changes are required to use this code on a Windows machine however.